-The impact of a flood event could be Minor in Shutesbury, with only minor property damage in the affected area, and possible shutdown of facilities (roads, bridges, critical facilities) for more than one week.
+The impact of a flood event could be XX in Shutesbury, with more than XX% of property in the affected area damaged or destroyed, and possible shutdown of facilities (roads, bridges, critical facilities) for more than one week.

 The impact of flooding on life, health, and safety is dependent upon several factors, including the severity of the event and whether or not adequate warning time is provided to residents.
 Populations living in or near floodplain areas may be impacted during a flood event.
 People traveling in flooded areas and those living in urban areas with poor stormwater drainage may be exposed to floodwater.
 People may also be impacted when transportation infrastructure is compromised from flooding.